eagle-io/docs/source/topics/account_settings/notifications/index.rst

 Notifications
 ==============

-|icon-notification| Notifications section is used to configure the Notification Limits and Categories for the account.
+|icon-notification| Notifications section is used to configure notification preferences for the account.

 .. only:: not latex